Rethinking International Law After Gaza: A Symposium and a Call to Action

 On Palestine, however, even critical scholars have often fared poorly, exposing a little of Hyde within.
 Many critical legal studies, critical race theorists, and TWAIL scholars have been weak or silent on Palestine (sometimes complicit), reflecting academia’s worst careerist impulses.
 This was true historically and remains true today, as Bana Abu Zuluf explores.
 By contrast, many others have proven principled.
 Balakrishnan Rajagopal, Richard Falk, and Muthucumaraswamy Sornarajah, keynote speakers at Boğaziçi, have a history of bucking the trend.
 Indeed, even in the face of the violence of academic institutions and networks that Brendan Ciarán Browne describes, a growing number of critical scholars prefer to subvert oppressive orthodoxy, refusing to comply with the careerism or herd mentality so common in the ivory tower.

 Utterson was in attendance at Boğaziçi and is present in this symposium as well.
 Many were eager to find salvation in international law, with one colleague declaring that international law was “80-90% good.”
 In this vein, Saul Takahashi calls on the UN General Assembly to demonstrate some of this good by expelling Israel from its halls, as the UN Charter insists it must do.
 He even provides a blueprint for bypassing inevitable sabotage by the usual suspects in the Security Council.
 Takahashi’s critique is sharply contrasted by Abu Zuluf, who is less convinced of international law’s potential.
 As she points out, despite the UNSC resolutions and ICJ advisory opinions condemning Israel’s violations of the UN Charter, Israel, backed by Euro-American powers, has ignored them all.
 George Bisharat makes a similar point, noting that Israel ranks second only to the U.S. in violating the Charter.
 Given this, Abu Zuluf prefers to focus on other forms of activism, doubting whether UN advocacy will ever overcome its performative tendencies.
 Jinan Bastaki and Harun Halilovic fall somewhere in the middle.
 They rightly chide the ICJ for adopting standards that make it near-impossible for a charge of genocide to ever stick, while pointing the court toward the more reasonable standard at play in case law from the ICTY and ICTR, though these, too, have their shortcomings.
+Similarly, Ihsan Adel speaks of the need to rethink the meaning of aggression, including the development of rapid responses to counter its calcification into occupation.

 Ultimately, as Souheir Edilbi argued, Palestine is not just another case study; it is the litmus test for the contradictions and failures of international law.
 I believe it is also the barometer by which we will come to measure the value of critical legal scholarship.
 At Boğaziçi, the weight of this responsibility was evident to all, despite differing views on strategy.
 This symposium aims to amplify the voices of those scholars fighting for Palestinian liberation, whether they work within or outside established frameworks.